 - Advised multiple business owners regarding their rights and obligations under non-competition agreements related to the sale of their business

 - Advised hundreds of employees regarding their rights and obligations under their non-competition agreements

 - Advised employers regarding wage and hour violation and unemployment benefits

 - Assisted several former employees in their disputes with former employers regarding their post-employment obligations

 - Negotiated modifications to and release of various non-competition agreements

 - Advised employers regarding various employment issues involving claims of discrimination, retaliation, wrongful termination, breach of employment agreement and other employment-related claims

 Ms. Dolghih is a native Russian speaker (говорю по русски) and is conversational in Spanish.

-No attorney-client relationship is assumed or formed until a signed contract and retainer fee is received by Godwin Bowman & Martinez PC.
+No attorney-client relationship is assumed or formed until a signed contract and retainer fee is received by Dolghih Law Group PLLC.

-The opinions and articles contained in this web site are not guaranteed to be accurate according to the law, and the site is not updated to reflect developments or changes in the law.
-Laws change frequently, so to obtain up-to-date information on the current state of the law, contact an attorney.
+The opinions and articles contained in this website are not guaranteed to be accurate according to the law, and the site is not updated to reflect developments or changes in the law.
+Laws change frequently, so to obtain up-to-date information on the current state f the law, contact an attorney.